Opticos/gwsl/tutorials/manual.md

 6.  **Donate:** I spent a long time developing this app and am now offering it for free. *Donations are appreciated.* [Donate here (-:](https://sites.google.com/bartimee.com/opticos-studios/donate).
 7.  **Help:** Umm...
 This opens the [GWSL help page](https://opticos.github.io/gwsl/help.html).
 8.  **About:** Shows GWSL credits, version, and license information.

+*Note: If any of these features are missing you might want to make sure you have all the (prerequisites installed)[#prerequisites].*

 ### Configuring a WSL Distro for use with GWSL ###